 arborio, carnaroli, or vialone nano rice

-High-sided sauté pan (at least 10" diameter) or dutch oven
+High-sided sauté pan (at least 10-inch diameter) or Dutch oven

 Ladle or measuring scoop

-Tostatura - Pour the rice into the soffrito and stir until every grain is coated with fat.
-(Add more fat if needed — this is not the time to skimp!)
-Continue stirring the rice until the edges have turned translucent but the center is still opaque.
+Toast the rice.
+Pour the rice over the onions and stir until every grain is coated with the butter.
+Add more fat if needed — this is not the time to skimp!
+Continue stirring the rice until the edges have turned translucent but the center is still opaque, about 2 minutes.
 You should also be able to smell the aroma of toasted rice.
 Avoid actually browning the rice here; toasting the rice is all about the aroma.

-Deglaze - Deglazing the pan at this point isn't strictly necessary, but a splash of white wine will add another layer of flavor and help lift up any bits that have caramelized to the pan.
-Use a 1/2 cup or so of wine, and simmer until the wine has completely reduced and the pan is nearly dry.
+Deglaze the pan with wine.
+Deglazing the pan at this point isn't strictly necessary, but a splash of white wine will add another layer of flavor and help lift up any bits that have caramelized to the pan.
+Use a 1/2 cup of wine, and simmer, stirring constantly, until the wine has completely reduced and the pan is nearly dry, about 3 minutes.

 Slowly add the broth in increments, stirring in between.
-Begin incrementally adding the warm broth one ladle at a time.
+Begin incrementally adding the broth one 1/2 cup at a time, stirring regularly between additions.
 Wait to add another ladle until the liquid has been almost completely absorbed by the rice; dragging your spatula through the rice should leave a dry path where the spatula was.
 This gradual addition of liquid is key to getting the rice to release its starch and create its own delicious sauce, so don't rush this step.
 Ideally, you want to use just enough broth to cook the rice and no more.

 Continue adding broth until the rice is al dente and the broth is creamy.
 Begin tasting the rice after about 12 minutes to gauge how far it has cooked.
-Add salt and other seasonings as needed.
 The risotto is ready when the rice is al dente (when it still has a bit of chew) and the dish has the consistency of thick porridge, about 20 to 30 minutes total (you might not use up all of the broth).
-If you run your spatula through the risotto, the risotto flow slowly to fill in the space.
+If you run your spatula through the risotto, the risotto will flow slowly to fill in the space.
 As the Italians say, risotto should be like "la onda," a wave that slowly rolls to shore.